Money

 Giving money away that is used efficiently is actually much harder than earning it.
 This problem happens through frequent failures of philanthropic schemes in developing countries.

-However, there is a third way which is not philanthropy nor traditionally businesses rather a combination of the two.
+However, there is a third way which is not philanthropy nor traditional businesses but rather a combination of the two.

 Such a capital firm often invests large amounts into entrepreneurial schemes and aims to deliver important social benefits like low-cost quality housing and safe water systems.